Arthurisme/e-commerce-spring-angular/README.md

 Tutorial project:
 eMusicStore

-Add admin data into database before use this web app:
+Admin data into database before use this web app:

- Open phpMyAdmin or inteliJ idea data window:
+ (If non users and authorities been created in database)Open phpMyAdmin or inteliJ idea data window:
  Add database for user and password -> sql spring security database schema

       create table users(